 Instructions

-- Place the chicken on a work surface, breast side down
+- Place the whole chicken on a work surface, breast side down.1 (4-pound) whole chicken

-- Use a pair of kitchen shears to cut along the right side of the backbone.
-From tail to neck
+- Use a pair of poultry/kitchen shears to cut along the right side of the backbone, from tail to neck.

-- Line a sheet pan with baking paper and place chicken in the middle
+- Line a sheet pan with parchment paper and place the chicken in the middle.

 This recipe was contributed by Michaella at Well + Yum.